HCL-TECH-SOFTWARE/Domino-rest-api/docs/tutorial/walkthrough/lab-06.md

         As a user you must know you must know what are the needed fields to be modify in order to run the `setup.json`.

 7. On your Terminal in your IDE, run `npm install`
 8. Run `npm start`.
-You must start in your browser.
+You must start your browser to check.

 ## How to check